hbons/SparkleShare/SparkleShare/Linux/README.md

 You can choose to build SparkleShare from source or to get the package through your distribution's repositories.
 To run SparkleShare, you'll need the following packages:

+**Note:** Git 1.9 changed the way local projects without a history are handled, and may cause protocol errors.
+Until a solution is found, it's recommended to use Git 1.8.

 ```
-git >= 1.8
+git 1.8.x
 gtk-sharp3
 mono-core >= 2.8
 notify-sharp
 webkitgtk-sharp
 ```

 **Note:** These packages may not overlap with the packages required to perform a build, so please make sure that at least the above packages are installed.

 Optional packages: